-- (ii) If the gold is of purity less than 22 carats, the NBFC should translate the collateral into 22 carat and state the exact grams of the collateral.
-In other words, jewellery of lower purity of gold shall be valued proportionately. - (iii) NBFC while accepting the gold as collateral should give a certificate to the borrower on their letterhead, of having assayed the gold and stating the purity (in terms of carats) and the weight.
-34NBFCs may have suitable caveats to protect themselves against disputes during redemption, but the certified purity shall be applied both for determining the maximum permissible loan and the reserve price for auction.
+- 20. (1) The gold jewellery accepted as collateral by the Non-Banking Financial Company shall be valued by the following method: - i.
+The gold jewellery accepted as collateral by the Non-Banking Financial Company shall be valued by taking into account the preceding 30 days' average of the closing price of 22 carat gold as per the rate as quoted by the Bombay Bullion Association Ltd. (BBA) or 4the historical spot gold price data publicly disseminated by a commodity exchange regulated by the Forward Markets Commission. - ii.
+If the purity of the gold is less than 22 carats, the NBFC shall translate the collateral into 22 carat and state the exact grams of the collateral.
+In other words, jewellery of lower purity of gold shall be valued proportionately. - NBFC, while accepting gold as collateral, should give a certificate to the iii. borrower on their letterhead, of having assayed the gold and state the purity (in terms of carats) and the weight of the gold pledged.

+NBFCs may have suitable caveats to protect themselves against disputes during redemption, but the certified purity shall be applied both for determining the maximum permissible loan and the reserve price for auction.